top of page

 • Design Schedule.

-Consultation: UCPC and the design contractor will be consulting with NYCDPR and other stakeholders on the review of the design itself.
+Consultation: UCPC and the design contractor are consulting with NYCDPR and other stakeholders on the review of the design itself.
 The project will require construction and forestry permits from NYCDPR, and possibly also the New York State Department of Environmental Conservation (NYSDEC).

 <<<<<<<<<<<<<<<<<<<<>>>>>>>>>>>>>>>>>>>>